AnthonyP57/OPSI-linear-regression/README.md

->[!Note] You can use pdoc for interactive documentation.
+>[!NOTE] You can use pdoc for interactive documentation.
 >```
 >pdco ./file_of_choice.py -o ./docs
 >```